 Now that your business is taking off, it’s time to make things official with a logo.
-So you are now trying to find a logo designer to create that perfect image that embodies the brand and values of your company.
+So you are now trying to find a graphic designer to create that perfect image that embodies the brand and values of your company.

 Sadly to find a designed it may not seem as simple as scrolling through an Instagram feed and double-tapping your favorites.

 It can be a headache to filter through and find the perfect designer for you.
 It’s a little bit like being at a perfume store: after smelling the first few scents, your nose is pretty much out of order.

 Before you look at designer portfolios

 Start off by collecting and writing down your thoughts on things you want or like.
 These notes will be very handy when you need to reset your overloaded senses and refocus on what you need to achieve.

 Next, the user and design questions:

 - Who is your audience or client, and what are they like?

 - What feelings do you want them to have when interacting with your brand?

 In response, feel free to jot down a list of qualities, descriptions, and looks and feels.